 CMVM regulation: what it means for your investment

-The CMVM (Comissao do Mercado de Valores Mobiliarios) is Portugal's equivalent of the SEC (US) or FCA (UK).
-Every fund that qualifies for the Golden Visa must be registered with and supervised by the CMVM.
-This provides several layers of investor protection.
+The CMVM (Comissao do Mercado de Valores Mobiliarios) is the SEC (US) or FCA (UK) equivalent of Portugal.
+All funds eligible to be a part of the Golden Visa process are required to be registered with and supervised by the CMVM.
+This offers the investors multiple safeguards.

 What CMVM oversight guarantees